cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 }
 ```

-#### IBC Market Maker
+#### Interchain Market Maker

-Market Maker is stateless, which is initialized with few parameters: such liquidity pool and fee rates.
+Interchain Market Maker is a core component for swap calculation, which is stateless and initialized with few parameters: such liquidity pool and fee rates.
 Note, For a trading pair, the `feeRate` on each chain could be different. which can be updated by governance.

 ```ts
 class InterchainMarketMaker {